CesiumGS/cesium/README.md

 The Cesium platform follows an [open-core business model](https://cesium.com/why-cesium/open-ecosystem/cesium-business-model/) with open source runtime engines such as CesiumJS and optional commercial subscription to Cesium ion.

-CesiumJS can stream [3D content such as terrain, imagery, and 3D Tiles from the commercial Cesium ion platform](https://cesium.com/platform/cesium-ion/content/) alongside open standards from other offline or online servives.
+CesiumJS can stream [3D content such as terrain, imagery, and 3D Tiles from the commercial Cesium ion platform](https://cesium.com/platform/cesium-ion/content/) alongside open standards from other offline or online services.
 We provide Cesium ion as the quickest option for all users to get up and running, but you are free to use any combination of content sources with CesiumJS that you please.

 [Using Cesium ion](https://cesium.com/ion/signup/) helps support CesiumJS development. :heart: